utkarsh009/heliota/README.md

 ## Installation
 After you're done with the prerequisites, double-click on `heliota.sh` and enjoy using the wallet.
 **NOTE**: If you're using the `heliota` for the first time, you'll be prompted with a dialog to create a new wallet.
+In addition, you also need to enter the seed for a particular wallet everytime you open Heliota wallet.
+This is done for security purposes.
+Heliota wallet doesn't store your seed, in decrypted form on the disk, which makes it highly secure.

 Note:
 1. You can test an address by sending 0 iota to it and search for that address in [The Tangle Explorer](https://thetangle.org).
 The transaction should get confirmed after some time.